Man found in barrel at Malibu beach was aspiring rapper

 (KTLA) — An aspiring rapper who was found dead inside a barrel at Malibu Lagoon State Beach was shot in the head, according to a new report from the Los Angeles County Medical Examiner-Coroner.

-The victim, identified as 32-year-old Javonnta Murphy, was discovered on July 31 inside a 55-gallon drum floating in the water near the Pacific Coast Highway bridge.
+The victim, identified as 32-year-old Javonnta Murphy, was found on July 31 inside a 55-gallon drum floating in the water near the Pacific Coast Highway bridge.

 The coroner’s report also lists Murphy’s cause of death as a homicide.
 Murphy was found naked and sealed inside the barrel at the time.